Expert advocacy services for employees bringing claims in the Employment Tribunal

 Unlike many specialist Employment lawyers who rely heavily on barristers, the team at Martin Searle Solicitors have a proven track record of successfully representing their clients at Employment Tribunal Hearings.

-This means that clients have the choice of being represented by the same expert lawyer throughout their case.
-They do not have to put their trust into barristers who often do not consider the papers until 1-2 days before the trial.
-It also means that clients can avoid incurring hefty fees if their case settles at a late stage or if the Hearing is postponed at the last minute, for example.
+This means that you have the choice of being represented by the same expert lawyer throughout your case.
+You do not have to put their trust into barristers who often do not consider the papers until 1-2 days before the trial.
+It also means that you can avoid incurring hefty fees if your case settles at a late stage or if the Hearing is postponed at the last minute, for example.

 In most situations we are able to represent employees who have handled their claim themselves but when a Hearing is listed, feel that they need expert representation.

-In most cases we can agree to represent our clients at Employment Tribunal Hearings for a fixed cost which is competitive with Barristers’ Chambers.
+In most cases we can agree to represent you at Employment Tribunal Hearings for a fixed cost which is competitive with Barristers’ Chambers.

 We are able to assist with:

 These may be held to decide case management or more complex issues.
 For example, the Tribunal might list a Preliminary Hearing to decide: